stanislaw/SoftwareDesignHeuristics/README.md

 ### Other

 - Don't give your classes plural names.
-One example is a test class which is based on a xUnit framework.
-Don't call it plural, call it singular: your class gives you an instance that exercises **many** tests but the class and instance is one. `UserTest`, not `UserTests`!
 See also "There is no such thing as Many".

 ## Complexity and Cognitive Load